joeyology/taleno-digital/src/pages/blog/what-is-data-integration.md

 thumb_image: /images/undraw_data_processing_yrrv.svg
 thumb_image_alt: What is Data Integration?
 seo:
-  title: 'What is Data Integration? '
+  title: What is Data Integration? | Taleno.Digital
   description: >-
     Data integration is a process of data ingestion then data transformation or in technical terms, it is also known as ELT (extract, load & transform).